Satellite (biology)

 A satellite is a subviral agent that depends on the coinfection of a host cell with a helper virus for its replication.
-Satellites can be divided into two major classes: satellite viruses and satellite nucleic acids.
+Satellites can be divided into two major groups: satellite viruses and satellite nucleic acids.
 Satellite viruses, which are most commonly associated with plants, are also found in mammals, arthropods, and bacteria.
 They encode structural proteins to enclose their genetic material, which are therefore distinct from the structural proteins of their helper viruses.
 Satellite nucleic acids, in contrast, do not encode their own structural proteins, but instead are encapsulated by proteins encoded by their helper viruses.
 The genomes of satellites range upward from 359 nucleotides in length for satellite tobacco ringspot virus RNA (STobRV).

 Most viruses have the capability to use host enzymes or their own replication machinery to independently replicate their own viral RNA.
 Satellites, in contrast, are completely dependent on a helper virus for replication.
 The symbiotic relationship between a satellite and a helper virus to catalyze the replication of a satellite genome is also dependent on the host to provide components like replicases to carry out replication.

 A satellite virus of mamavirus that inhibits the replication of its host has been termed a virophage.
 However, the usage of this term remains controversial due to the lack of fundamental differences between virophages and classical satellite viruses.

 History and discovery

 The tobacco necrosis virus was the virus that led to the discovery of the first satellite virus in 1962.
 Scientists discovered that the first satellite had the components to make its own protein shell.
-A few years later in 1969, scientists discovered another symbiotic relationship with the tobacco ringspot neopvirus (TobRV) and another satellite virus.
+A few years later in 1969, scientists discovered another symbiotic relationship with the tobacco ringspot nepovirus (TobRV) and another satellite virus.
 The emergence of satellite RNA is said to have come from either the genome of the host or its co-infecting agents, and any vectors leading to transmission.

 A satellite virus important to human health that demonstrates the need for co-infection to replicate and infect within a host is the virus that causes hepatitis D. Hepatitis D or delta virus (HDV) was discovered in 1977 by Mario Rizzetto and is differentiated from hepatitis A, B, and C because it requires viral particles from hepatitis B virus (HBV) to replicate and infect liver cells.
 HBV provides a surface antigen, HBsAg, which is utilized by HDV to create a super-infection resulting in liver failure.
 HDV is found all over the globe but is most prevalent in Africa, the Middle East and southern Italy.

-Satellite compared to a virus

 Classification

 The classification of subviral agents is ongoing.
 The following uses an outline for subviral agents in a 2011 ICTV report.
-A lot of the taxa have since been assigned more formal names in 2019, so these are included when possible.
+Many of the taxa have since been assigned more formal names in 2019, so these are included when possible.